Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Law of large numbers: upper bound

 \subsubsection{{3.
 Extension to the whole disk}}

 It remain to prove a result comparing the maximum of the Coulomb gas potential over the lattice points versus the whole unit disk.
-Recall that $\varepsilon$ corresponds to the ``microscopic'' scale, see \eqref{eq:choix_lambda}. \begin{proposition}[The lattice vs. the whole disk] One has
+Recall that $\varepsilon$ corresponds to some ``large enough microscopic'' scale, see \eqref{eq:choix_lambda}. \begin{proposition}[The lattice vs. the whole disk] One has

 \end{proposition}